ming-ddtechcg/nuodb-operator/README.md

 ### 6. Set container storage pre-requisites

-Red hat GlusterFS storage is the default storage class for both NuoDB Admin and Storage Manager (SM) pods.
+Amazon EBS storage (storageclass gp2) is the default storage class for both NuoDB Admin and Storage Manager (SM) pods.
 If you would like to change the default, please see below:

-#### FOR ON-PREM: Set container local-storage permissions on each cluster node
+#### FOR ON-PREM local storage: Set container local storage permissions on each cluster node to hostpath local storage.
 **Note:** When using the local disk storage option only 1 Admin pod is supported.

 ```